 - Fractured bones (nose, eye socket, or cheek)

-- Fractures upper and lower jaws
+- Fractures of the upper and lower jaws

 Types of Maxillofacial Trauma